pranavsuryawanshi96/Cypress-Automation-Project-on-Ecommerce-Website/README.md

 ---

+## Design Decisions or Assumptions
+###Design Pattern:
+The project follows the Page Object Model (POM) design pattern to ensure modularity and reusability of code
+## Credentials
+You don’t need any special credentials to access and test the OpenCart demo site.
+## APIs Used
 This project does not interact directly with APIs.
 It focuses on UI-based test automation.

-API Endpoints
+## API Endpoints
 Since this is a UI automation project, no API endpoints are used directly.
-Technology Stack
+## Technology Stack
 Cypress: The primary tool used for test automation.
 JavaScript: The language used for writing Cypress test scripts.
 Mochawesome: Reporting tool for generating test results in HTML format.
 Page Object Model (POM): Used to structure the test code efficiently, separating page interactions from test logic.